 Editor's note: These procedures provide a regrouping service for MCPTT only; any issues arising from conflicts with similar regrouping operations for MCVideo and MCData are FFS.

-The preconfigured MCPTT group that provides the configuration is not used as the regroup group itself, it only provides configuration for one or more regroup groups.
+The preconfigured MCPTT group that provides the configuration is not used as the MCPTT regroup group itself, it only provides configuration for one or more MCPTT regroup groups.
 The MCPTT group ID of the regroup group is provided by the authorized user when the preconfigured regrouping is carried out.

 10.6.2.12.2 User regroup procedures in a single MCPTT system